 Become a Docker Power User with Microsoft VS Code

-For the longest time, I was using plain VIM and Bash to handle all my Docker tasks.
-From writing Docker & Compose files, build, run, and test images.
-VIM and Bash did a great job, but I didn't realize what I was missing out on and that a more natural workflow was available.
+For the longest time, I was using plain VIM and Bash to handle all my Docker tasks, from writing Docker and Compose files to building, running, and testing images.
+VIM and Bash did a great job, but I didn't realize what I was missing and that a more natural workflow was available.

 Enter Microsoft VS Code